Hispanic women writers in Iowa: a digital map (part II)

-A crucial contribution to my project was the collaboration of the librarian assigned to my department, Lisa.
-I discovered that in a project like this a librarian can be one of the best things that can happen to you.
-She knew about everything.
-If I asked her about copyrights, she either knew the answer or whom to talk to.
-If there was an untraceable writer that for a month I couldn’t find, she knew where to find the data.
-Whatever I asked her, she had a solution at hand.
+The librarian assigned to my department, Lisa Gardinier, was crucial as well.
+I discovered that in a project like this a librarian can be very valuable.
+She knew about copyrights, or whom to talk to.
+If there was an untraceable writer that I couldn´t find, she knew where to find the data.

 After meeting with all of them, things started rolling up.
 It was a matter only of uploading the information and putting it there, finally in a place other than my extra-long and heavy excel sheet that has been hosting these fifty-something women for all my summer, growing and bulging with information.
 Putting the information in WordPress felt so good, like it was finally in the real world, out there.
 Like all these stories or facts started having a life on its own, kind of like a poem, or just a good story to talk about.

 Mariana Mazer – MFA in Spanish Creative Writing